Joseph Tsai: Sports ownership

 He is also chairman of J Tsai Sports with investments in the upstart field lacrosse league, the Premier Lacrosse League and several sports media and technology companies based in North America and Asia.
-Tsai made his investment in the Premier Lacrosse League in February 2019, along with The Chernin Group and The Raine Group, helping fund the new lacrosse league founded by lacrosse player Paul Rabil and his brother Mike Rabil.
+Tsai made his investment in the Premier Lacrosse League in February 2019, along with the Chernin Group and the Raine Group, helping fund the new lacrosse league founded by lacrosse player Paul Rabil and his brother Mike Rabil.

 In March 2018, Tsai joined a Michael Rubin-led group to buy the Carolina Panthers.
 The bid was ultimately unsuccessful.

 Tsai is also an investor in Major League Soccer franchise Los Angeles FC.

+In 2022, Tsai led an investment round in Just Women's Sports, an American media company dedicated to women's sports.

+In June 2024, Tsai sold a 15% minority stake in his sports holding company, BSE Global, which owns the Brooklyn Nets of the NBA, the New York Liberty of the WNBA and Barclays Center in Brooklyn, to New York billionaire Julia Koch and her children that the value assigned to the company's sports holdings was $6 billion.

+In December 2024, Tsai purchased a 3% stake in the Miami Dolphins.

+In May 2025, Tsai facilitated the sale of a minority stake in his WNBA team, the New York Liberty, to raise capital for a new practice facility.
+The transaction established a record valuation for a professional women's sports franchise at $450 million, representing a thirtyfold increase on the price Tsai paid to acquire the team in 2019.

 Personal life

-Tsai holds Canadian and Hong Kong dual citizenship spending much of his time in Vancouver and Hong Kong.
-He is married to Clara Ming-Hua Wu, a granddaughter of Wu San-lien, the first elected mayor of Taipei City.
-Wu spent her childhood in Lawrence, Kansas and is a graduate of Lawrence High School.
-Wu also graduated from Stanford University, where she studied international relations, and has an MBA degree from Harvard Business School.
-She is an advisor for Taobao and is a member of The Bishop's School board of trustees.
+He is married to Clara Wu Tsai, a granddaughter of Wu San-lien, the first elected mayor of Taipei City.
 Tsai and Wu have three children.
-They lived in Hong Kong for over a decade, though now primarily reside in the La Jolla neighborhood of San Diego, California.
-Tsai still spends much of his time in Hong Kong for business and still has a home in Hong Kong.
+Tsai's family now primarily resides in the La Jolla neighborhood of San Diego, California.
+Tsai primarily resides in Hong Kong and spends much of his time there for business.
 In January 2022, Tsai paid $188 million for a penthouse at 220 Central Park South.

-Politics
+Political views

 On 7 October 2019, Tsai weighed in after Houston Rockets general manager Daryl Morey posted a tweet supporting protesters in Hong Kong.
-In an open letter to all NBA fans on his Facebook page, Tsai explained, with reference to historical foreign invasions of China, that Morey's tweet triggered a strong negative sentiment in China because of strong national sentiment against territorial losses, especially those perceived to have been caused or escalated by foreign entities, and separatist movements.
+In an open letter to all NBA fans on his Facebook page, Tsai explained, with reference to historical foreign invasions of China, that Morey's tweet triggered a strong negative sentiment in China against territorial losses, especially those perceived to have been caused or escalated by foreign entities, and separatist movements.